 Being it is a big city, budget accommodation options are everywhere.
 For a hostel close to the airport and bus terminal, I recommend Casa Michael.
 Given its location, it would be hard to find another option for the value and atmosphere.
 A dorm bed costs about $10 and included free wifi, coffee/tea.
 The staff are super helpful and can field your questions about the city or onward travel.

+If you’re looking for a hostel, we’ve rounded up our favorite hostels in Guayaquil, which all offer a comfy bed to rest your head.
 For a place to crash in the heart of the city, look no further than Tomo Hostel.
 From here you are close to all of the main attractions of Guayaquil.
 Perks include free wifi and a decent cafe on site.

 The Las Peñas area is a fun neighbor hood to walk around in, and turns into a pretty fun bar scene at night.
 Find a bar or cafe that has a view of the coast and watch the sunset on the port.